-Flammable Liquids Safety Cabinets
+Flammable Safety Cabinets

 Flammable liquid safety cabinets from Eagle feature an 18-gauge thick, welded steel construction that will protect combustible materials from ignition sources.
 Safety cabinets are available with self-latching doors that are designed to secure contents for maximum storage protection in the event of a fire—cabinets with manual-close doors open to a full 180 degrees and self-latch when pushed closed.
-Most flammable liquid cabinets are FM-approved and include a ten-year warranty.
+Most fire cabinets are FM-approved and include a ten-year warranty.

 Because of furfural’s hazard properties it should be stored in cool, well-ventilated areas, sheltered from direct sunlight, and away from heat and other sources of ignition.
 Outside or detached storage is preferred.
 Again, always consult the SDS before use.